Mirchi ka salan is a tangy, flavorful long green chilies curry with peanut sesame spice mix. It is a popular side dish for Hyderabad biryani.

 - In the same pan roast long green chilies.
 Chilies should change color and have some blisters on it.
 Remove and keep aside.

-- Add remaining tbsp of oil.
+- Add remaining tablespoon of oil.
 Add ginger and fry until raw smell is gone.

 - Add ground onion paste and saute until oil separates.